Big 12 Conference: Women's Sports

-National team titles by institution

-The national championships listed below are as of March 2016.
-Football, Helms, pre-NCAA competition and overall equestrian titles are included in the total, but excluded from the column listing NCAA and AIAW titles.
+Combined Sports

+Other NCAA championships

+The following are NCAA championships won by Big 12 members, but in sports not sponsored by the conference.

+Combined Sports

 Conference champions

 The Conference sponsors 23 sports, 10 men's and 13 women's.

 In football, divisional titles were awarded based on regular-season conference results, with the teams with the best conference records from the North and South playing in the Big 12 Championship Game from 1996 to 2010.
 Baseball, basketball, softball, tennis and women's soccer titles are awarded in both regular-season and tournament play.
 Cross country, golf, gymnastics, swimming and diving, track and field, and wrestling titles are awarded during an annual meet of participating teams.
 The volleyball title is awarded based on regular-season play.